instructa/browser-echo/packages/vue/README.md

 For Vue (non-Vite) apps, MCP forwarding depends on your server-side route implementation.
 The Vue provider only handles browser-side log collection.

+Note: Network capture (fetch/XHR/WS) is available via `@browser-echo/core` and framework providers (Vite, Next, Nuxt).
+This Vue (non-Vite) package does not inject network capture on its own.

 **📖 [First, set up the MCP server](../mcp/README.md#installation) for your AI assistant, then configure framework options below.**

 ### Environment Variables